FREQUENTLY ASKED QUESTIONS

 you misrepresent Christianity?
 It isn’t like that.

-that something is moral or true just because a supporting passage can be found in the Bible directly contradicts the idea of
+something is moral or factual just because supporting passages can be found in

 7. Haven’t